Citing Sources

 Plagiarism

 Essentially, plagiarism is taking someone else's ideas or words, intentionally or not, and presenting them as your own.
 This could be a quote or passage that you forgot to cite, an entire paper, or even ideas.
 Yes, ideas can be plagiarized!
-If you read an article and take the same stance as your own without crediting the article, that is also considered plagiarism.
+If you read an article and approach the topic from the same stance as its author without crediting the article, that is also considered plagiarism.
 You are stealing someone else's position and ideas instead of creating your own.
 You cannot grow as a student, thinker, and person if you steal from someone else.

-At Cairn University we have high academic standards and plagiarism can lead to failure of a course or a complete dismissal.
+At Cairn University we have high academic standards.
+Plagiarism can lead to failure of a course or a complete dismissal.

 * "Plagiarism - Definition and More from the Free Merriam-Webster Dictionary."
 Dictionary and Thesaurus - Merriam-Webster Online.
 Merriam-Webster.
 Web.
 13 Sept.
 2011. <http://merriam-webster.com/dictionary/plagiarism>